Congressional Art Competition

 * Paintings - including oil, acrylics, and watercolor

-* Drawings - including pastels, colored pencil, pencil, charcoal, ink, and markers
+* Drawings - including pastels, colored pencils, pencils, charcoal, ink, and markers

 * Collage